isomerpages/moe-northlandsec/_about-northland/Achievements/Ex–Student Achievements.md

 <p>CoNeo Shi Hai, currently a 2nd year student of Higher Nitec in Electronics Engineering at ITE College Central has performed exceptionally with a GPA of more than 3.
 Congratulations Neo Shi Hai!</p>
 <h4><strong>ADMISSION VIA DIRECT POLYTECHNIC ADMISSIONS EXERCISE 2014</strong></h4>
 <p>Congratulations to:</p>
-<p>Eswari D/o Ravendiran (5NA)<br />Teo Zhi Xuan (5NB)<br />for being admitted to Nanyang Polytechnic&rsquo;s Diploma in Business Management &amp; Diploma in Food Science and Nutrition respectively in the Direct Polytechnic admissions Exercise 2014.</p>
+<p>Eswari D/o Ravendiran (5NA)<br>Teo Zhi Xuan (5NB)<br>for being admitted to Nanyang Polytechnic’s Diploma in Business Management &amp; Diploma in Food Science and Nutrition respectively in the Direct Polytechnic admissions Exercise 2014.</p>